lj1981/TECHNICAL-ANALYSIS-ACTIONS/README.md

-Technical analysis of a share .
+Technical analysis of a share.

-This project is still under construction
+This project is still under construction I am using the 'quantmod and ttr package'